Honey Miso Salmon in 20 minutes

 Honey miso salmon is a fast dinner that seems like it took way too much time to make!
 This is a healthy version of Cheesecake factory miso salmon, so eat it all, eat more, and enjoy!
 No leftovers with this one.

-When I am in the thick of things all day long, quick recipes is my rescue.
+When I am in the thick of things all day long (hello mom life), quick recipes are my rescue — and miso honey salmon is one of my go-to lifesavers.

-I love making salmon in this manner because it is full proof with such a tender, flaky, and satisfying outcome with the salmon.
-It’s definitely on my weekday-style recipes rotation.
+I love making salmon in this manner because it’s foolproof, with such a tender, flaky, and satisfying outcome every single time.
+It’s definitely on my weekday-style recipe rotation.

-Salmon is one of those fish that should not be over cooked, and not every restaurant can hit that mark.
+Salmon is one of those fish that should not be overcooked, and not every restaurant can hit that mark.
+That perfectly moist, just-set center makes all the difference.

-So, here it is, a way to prepare oven salmon that is so simple and you can make it perfectly straight from your own home oven, directly to serving with no more wait.
+So here it is — a way to prepare oven miso honey salmon that is so simple, you can make it perfectly straight from your own home oven and serve it immediately, no waiting required.

-While going to the restaurant and having Cheesecake factory miso salmon is a fun day out, there’s something peaceful and nice about home-cooked goodness.
+While going out and ordering miso salmon at The Cheesecake Factory is a fun treat, there’s something peaceful and comforting about home-cooked goodness.

 Honey Miso Salmon is fast, easy, five ingredients, and tastes just as good as Cheesecake factory miso salmon.